University for All

 In this phase we harnessed the commitment and enthusiasm of individual University staff.

 This phase will build on earlier developments by focusing on the creation of a ‘ripple effect’ to extend mainstreaming and inclusive practice throughout the campus.

 We support the University for All Guiding Principles:

 - Mainstreaming Inclusion is the job of the entire University community and is the responsibility of all.

 - Everyone has the right to equal participation and engagement in Higher Education.

-- Our student body entering, participating in and completing higher education must reflect the diversity of Ireland’s population.
+- Our student body entering, participating in and completing higher education must reflect the diversity of the global population.